pdtpartners/nix-snapshotter/README.md

 With `pkgs.nix-snapshotter.buildImage`, containerd natively understand Nix packages, so everything is pulled at package granularity without the layer limit.
-This means all the container content is either already in your host nix store or fetched from your Nix binary cache.
+This means all the container content is either already in your Nix store or fetched from your Nix binary cache.
 </details>

 2. What's the difference between this and [Nixery][nixery]?